What is PVC Pipe

 1. Lightweight and Easy to Install

-PVC pipes are much lighter than metal pipes, which reduces transportation costs and allows faster installation.
+PVC pipes are significantly lighter than metal alternatives, reducing transportation costs and simplifying installation for contractors and homeowners.

 2. Corrosion and Chemical Resistance